Sustainability

 - Conference dates: 15-16 June 2026

-- Location: University of Southampton, England, UK
+- Location: Avenue Campus, Highfield Road, University of Southampton, England, UK

 The programme will be announced and registration for both in-person and online attendees will open in the coming months.